nic6911/Wavin-AHC-9000-mqtt/README.md

 ## Hardware

+The Hardware used here is a design done by me (nic6911) and is a mutli-purpose ESP-01 Modbus module that was intended for Wavin AHC9000 and Nilan ventilation.
+But since it is pretty generic it will suit most modus applications.
+The hardware includes buck converter supplying the ESP-01 and Modbus module with 3.3V from anything going from 8-24V (28V absolute max rating) as 12V and 24V are usually available on these systems for powering something like this.

 ### Revision 1.0
 The AHC-9000 uses modbus to communicate over a half duplex RS422 connection.
 It has two RJ45 connectors for this purpose, which can both be used.
 The following schematic shows how my board is constructed in rev 1.0